-James Moore leads our physiotherapy team.
-James’ clinical passion lies with Hip and Groin injuries, where he developed and founded the Sporting Hip & Groin course.
-Through this specialist area, he has consulted for a number of Premier league & championship football clubs and Premiership Rugby Clubs.
-He has also held the post of National Clinical Lead for UK athletics where he was responsible for some of the key podium athletes in London heading towards the Olympic Games.
-He has previously worked for the RFU’s Elite Performance Squad (EPS) where he helped prepared the senior squad for the
+James Moore leads our specialist physiotherapy team at Marylebone Health (CHHP).
+James’ clinical passion lies within complex Hip and Groin injuries, where he developed and founded the Sporting Hip & Groin course.
+Through this specialist area, he has consulted for a number of Premier league & championship football clubs, Premiership Rugby Clubs & with many elite athletes.

 James graduated with an honours degree on physiotherapy from Kings College London in 1996.
 Following a period working in the NHS James moved to the USA, where he worked in a spinal & sports specialist Centre in Chicago.
 During his time in the USA James qualified as a Strength and Conditioning Specialist and Pilates instructor and, worked with professional athletes from NFL, MLB, power lifting and bodybuilding.

 In 2000 James moved to Australia and completed his Masters in Musculoskeletal Physiotherapy, specialising in spinal problems, at The University of Queensland.
 Upon return to the UK in 2001, James set up and managed his own private practice and worked predominantly in professional cricket and Athletics.

 In 2003 James studied for his second MSc in Applied Biomechanics and In 2005 he took up the post of Clinical Lead Physiotherapist to the English Institute of Sport, with a special affiliation to UK Athletics.
 Alongside his private work, James has continued to lecture internationally and is a leading expert in Hip and Groin injuries and rehabilitation.